 A grade of C or higher is required in the prerequisite courses, Data Science program core, required courses, advanced technical electives and capstone.

 3. Minor and Double Major Regulations

-Students interested in obtaining a double major in LSA Computer Science and Data Science may only use a limited number of courses to meet requirements in both majors.
-Students considering such a double major should consult an advisor early in their academic career and are responsible for verifying that their plan is acceptable to both programs.
+Students in LSA may double major in Computer Science and Data Science.
 Students majoring in Data Science are not eligible to minor in Data Science, Statistics or Computer Science.